da2el-ai/sdweb-easy-prompt-selector/README.md

 [使い方(暫定)](https://blue-pen5805.fanbox.cc/posts/5306601)

+## Differences from the original version

+Enabled specifying the storage location for tag files, allowing users to choose any location.

+For example, storing them in Dropbox or OneDrive enables sharing across multiple environments."

 ## English Readme

 This extension, designed to simplify the process of inputting prompts, is currently available exclusively in Japanese.
 An English version may be considered for future development.